linsemanlab/Pak-et-al-2023/README.md

-# Pak-et-al-2023
+# Pak-et-al-2024
-This repository contains source code and data files for the following paper: "Non-canonical Metabolic and Molecular Effects of Calorie Restriction Are Revealed by Varying Temporal Conditions".
+This repository contains source code and data files for the following paper: "Non-canonical Metabolic and Molecular Effects of Calorie Restriction Are Revealed by Varying Temporal Conditions."

 The folder "Source Data" contains all the data required to recreate the volcano plots for the metabolomics/proteomics data.

-R scripts for cleaning/normalizing the datasets, analyzing the data, and creating figures are included in the repository ("R Code" folder:
+R scripts for cleaning/normalizing the datasets, analyzing the data, and creating figures are included in the ("R Code") folder:

 - The script "Met_Data_Cleaning_Pak_2023.R" contains code used to clean and normalize the metabolomics data.